MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-data-r2dbc-with-azure-postgresql.md

 # Use Spring Data R2DBC with Azure Database for PostgreSQL

-This topic demonstrates creating a sample application that uses [Spring Data R2DBC](https://spring.io/projects/spring-data-r2dbc) to store and retrieve information in [Azure Database for PostgreSQL](https://docs.microsoft.com/azure/postgresql/) by using the R2DBC implementation for PostgreSQL from the [r2dbc-postgresql GitHub repository](https://github.com/r2dbc/r2dbc-postgresql).
+This topic demonstrates creating a sample application that uses [Spring Data R2DBC](https://spring.io/projects/spring-data-r2dbc) to store and retrieve information in an [Azure Database for PostgreSQL](/azure/postgresql/) database.
+The sample will use the R2DBC implementation for PostgreSQL from the [r2dbc-postgresql](https://github.com/r2dbc/r2dbc-postgresql) repository on GitHub.

 [R2DBC](https://r2dbc.io/) brings reactive APIs to traditional relational databases.
 You can use it with Spring WebFlux to create fully reactive Spring Boot applications that use non-blocking APIs.
 It provides better scalability than the classic "one thread per connection" approach.